+- CLI Color Mode-Color is used for status summary in the CLI prompt and to indicate syntax validity by highlighting the entered command text.

+- Filter/Pipe-All commands that produce text output to the screen supports | options to pipe the text output to e-mail, filtering criteria or redirection to a file as follows:

+- append-Appends the data to a file.

+- begin-Begins with the word that matches.

+- email-Sends an email.

-- CLI Color Mode-Color is used for status summary in the CLI prompt and to indicate syntax validity by highlighting the entered command text. - Filter/Pipe-All commands that produce text output to the screen supports l options to pipe the text output to e-mail, filtering criteria or redirection to a file. - CLI User Interface: - Supports creation of a minimum of 100 user accounts. - Supports a minimum of 20 concurrent active user sessions.
+- exclude-Exclude lines that match a pattern. - include-Include lines that match a pattern. - save-Saves the data to a file. - CLI User Interface: - Supports creation of a minimum of 100 user accounts. - Supports a minimum of 20 concurrent active user sessions.